dymodi/dymodi.github.io/group-meeting-announcement.md

 permalink: /group-meeting-announcement/
 author_profile: true
 classes: wide
-date: 6/15/2026
+date: 15/6/2026
 ---

 ## Next Week

-@channel For the group meeting this week (6/19, 9am CST), there is one agenda:
+For the group meeting this week (6/19, 9am CST), there is one agenda:

-@Xiao Yan will report the progress of the wifi2sate project
+Xiao Yan will report the progress of the wifi2sate project

 For those attend in-person, the location is ECSS 4.910